Greek alphabet: Use by student fraternities and sororities

 Different chapters within the same fraternity are almost always (with a handful of exceptions) designated using Greek letters as serial numbers.
-The founding chapter of each respective organization is its A chapter.
+The founding chapter of each organization is its A chapter.
 As an organization expands, it establishes a B chapter, a Γ chapter, and so on and so forth.
 In an organization that expands to more than 24 chapters, the chapter after Ω chapter is AA chapter, followed by AB chapter, etc. Each of these is still a "chapter Letter", albeit a double-digit letter just as 10 through 99 are double-digit numbers.
 The Roman alphabet has a similar extended form with such double-digit letters when necessary, but it is used for columns in a table or chart rather than chapters of an organization.

 Glyph variants

 Some letters can occur in variant shapes, mostly inherited from medieval minuscule handwriting.
 While their use in normal typography of Greek is purely a matter of font styles, some such variants have been given separate encodings in Unicode.